aaaaargZombies/eloquent-javascript-solutions/learnMore.md

 ### Problem

-- At what point is the state set rather than just redrawing from the origional state at the time of click? how is it implemented here?
+- At what point is the state set rather than just redrawing from the original state at the time of click? how is it implemented here?

 > An important detail in this implementation is that when dragging, the rectangle is redrawn on the picture from the original state.
 That way, you can make the rectangle larger and smaller again while creating it, without the intermediate rectangles sticking around in the final picture.
 This is one of the reasons why immutable picture objects are useful—we’ll see another reason later.